Ferrari 328

-The Ferrari 328 GTB and GTS (Type F106) are mid-engine V8, two seat sports cars created by Italian automobile manufacturer Ferrari.
+The Ferrari 328 GTB and GTS (Type F106) are mid-engine V8, two-seat sports cars created by Italian automobile manufacturer Ferrari.
 It was the successor to the Ferrari 308 GTB and GTS.
 While mechanically still based on the 308, modifications were made to the body, chassis, and engine, most notably an increase in engine displacement to 3.2 L for increased power and torque output.
 The 328 is still considered by some enthusiasts to be one of the most reliable and functional Ferraris; unlike other models, much of its maintenance can be performed without lowering the engine from the vehicle.
 In 1989, the 328 was succeeded by the 348.

-The GTB referred to the Gran Turismo Berlinetta (coupé) (fixed roof) body while the GTS was a Gran Turismo Spider (targa top).
-In 1985, the 328 retailed from $58,400-$62,500 ($130,388 - $139,542 in 2016 dollars) in the United States.
+"GTB" refers to the Gran Turismo Berlinetta (coupé) (fixed roof) body while "GTS" signifies a Gran Turismo Spider (targa top).

 The "328" numbers in the model title referred to the total cubic capacity of the engine, 3.2 litres, and 8 for the number of cylinders.
 The new model was introduced at the 1985 Frankfurt Salon alongside the Mondial 3.2 series.